mhdirkse/counting-language/README.md

 named "unknown".
 You can extend this program with other experiments that sample from experiment `incomplete`.
 Those experiments will have the unknown event as outcome when they sample the unknown event from experiment `incomplete`.

+In the near future, I will add a statement to counting-language that removes the unknown event from a distribution.
+This statement will be used to calculate conditional probability distributions.

 ## Other features of the language